twikista/blog-api/README.md

 # Blogging Api

-The Blogging Api is REST API that expose different end-points that enable users to create account, create blogs, perform CRUD operations on blogs created by them, and also view blogs created by other users.
+The Blogging Api is a REST API that expose different end-points which enable users to create account, create blogs, perform CRUD operations on blogs created by them, and also view blogs created by other users.

-The API was built as capstone project for 3MTT Backend Enginerering internship Powered by the Federal Ministry of Communications, Innovation and Digital Economy in collaboration with ALT School Africa.
+The API was built as capstone project for [3MTT Backend Enginerering internship program](https://3mtt.nitda.gov.ng/) Powered by Nigeria's Federal Ministry of Communications, Innovation and Digital Economy in collaboration with ALT School Africa.

-Web-Mart is a frontend implemntation of the [faskestore](https://fakestoreapi.com/) e-commerce REST Api.
-At the top level, the app utilizes the native fetch API to retrieve data from the server (backend) and then uses React.js to implement the user interface.
-The app features a home page, products page, product page, contact page, and cart page.

 ## Implemented Features